Michel Chodkiewicz

 Michel Chodkiewicz (13 May 1929 – 31 March 2020) was a French scholar of Sufism, particularly the works of Ibn 'Arabi.

 Biography

-Michel Chodkiewicz was from the Chodkiewicz family, a noble family of the Polish aristocracy who settled in France in 1832.
+Michel Chodkiewicz was from the Chodkiewicz family, a szlachta family of the Polish aristocracy who settled in France in 1832.
 He was born in Paris in 1929 and completed most of his education there.
-Chodkiewicz converted to Islam at age 17.
+Chodkiewicz converted to Islam from Roman Catholicism at age 17.
 He began studying Ibn 'Arabi under the Romanian traditionalist Michel Valsan.

 He served as Director-General and then President and CEO of Editions du Seuil from 1977 to 1989.
 In 1982, he became director of studies at the Ecole des Hautes Etudes en Sciences Sociales where he conducted seminars on Ibn 'Arabi and Abd al-Karim al-Jili.

 He died 31 March 2020 in the town of Les Hauts-d'Anjou.